pricet10/climate/climateM.md

 climateManali
 ================
 Trevor
-2025-02-08
+2025-03-03

 ## R Markdown

-In this document we are going to do all the climate analyses.
+In this document we are going to do all the climate analyses, and add all the figures.
 First up is hobo data from Manali, 2023-2024.
 Do note we are only using a subset for the range 3000-3400m

 ``` r
 # functionshead(tr)